DETAILED ACTION

 The core comprises a modified starch (pg.
 5 line 29)

 In addition, a conclusion of obviousness can be made from common knowledge and common sense of the person of ordinary skill in the art without any specific hint or suggestion in a particular reference.
 See In re Bozek, 416 F.2d 1385, 1390 (CCPA 1969).
-Such as in the instant case providing a level of shelf life and controlling water activity to inhibit bacteria.
+Such as in the instant case providing an amount of glycerin in the total binding agent being less 1 wt. %.

 Robinson teaches the baked cake crumbs comprising sweeteners including monosaccharides and disaccharides (pg.
 4 lines 29-39- pg.
 5 lines 1-9).
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a ratio of monosaccharide to disaccharide sugar from about 8:1 to about 1:1 for its art recognized purpose of altering the flavor, specifically sweetness and reduce the calorie value of the core material.
+It would have been obvious before the effective filing date of the claimed invention to teach a ratio of monosaccharide to disaccharide sugar from about 8:1 to about 1:1 for its art recognized purpose of altering the flavor, specifically sweetness and reduce the calorie value of the core material.

 Robinson teaches a layered confection product which includes a binding agent of the genus modified starches thus one of ordinary skill in the art would have been motivated to look to the art of confection modified starches.

 Robinson teaches the core comprises at least one of, in addition to teachings chemically modified starches (pg.
 5 line 29), Robinson teaches the core including hydrocolloids (pg.
 5 lines 27-37).
 Jensen teaches modified wheat and rice starch (par.
 0072).
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a type of hydrocolloid, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified wheat starch of Jensen (par.
+It would have been obvious before the effective filing date of the claimed invention to teach a type of hydrocolloid, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified wheat starch of Jensen (par.
 0072) and/or fine cross-linked acetylated distarch phosphate with respect to the genus of modified rice starch (par.
 0072), since Robinson is not limited in type thus achieve a same desired altering of texture and viscosity to improve shelf life as desired by Robinson (pg.
 8 lines 28-30) compared to conventional techniques using starch for its same intended use since the selection of a known modified starch, based on its suitability for its intended use supports a prima facie obviousness determination.

 In addition though silent to a specific modified wheat starch, merely because it is not disclosed that, in the constantly developing art of preparing food, since Jensen teaches modified wheat starch there is nothing patentable unless the applicant by a proper showing further establishes a coaction or cooperative relationship between the selected ingredients which produces a new, unexpected, and useful function.